DevExpress-Examples/blazor-style-migration/readme.md

 ### Prevent Caption Wrapping

-To prevent caption wrapping (universal technique), handle the CustomizeElement event:
+To prevent caption wrapping (using the universal technique), handle the CustomizeElement event:

 ```cs
 <style>